tnathu-ai/Stack_Overflow_Developer_Survey_2021_Analysis/README.md

 ## Demo:

-The following are screenshots for the app in this repo:
+The following are screenshots for the Dash visualizations in this repo:

 ![img.png](compensation_women.png)